 Search parameter | Notes |

-_id | The logical id of the resource, which can be used when specifying the resource type. |
+_id | The logical ID of the resource, which can be used when specifying the resource type. |

 Redox supports some prefixes for ordered search parameters.
 You can use these to locate resources with (or without) values containing specific numbers, dates, or quantities.
-For example, you may want to search for an Appointment resource with a date range between January 1 and February 1.
+For example, you might want to search for an Appointment resource with a date range between January 1 and February 1.

 Search parameter | Notes |